-- 1. Orange County residents who cannot afford permanent housing face arrest and physical danger if they live outside.
-In response to a lawsuit challenging the arrest of unhoused persons who lacked alternative living accommodations, Defendants Orange County and Anaheim established additional homeless shelter capacities.
-These shelters allow Defendants Orange County and Anaheim to arrest unhoused persons living on their streets, on the grounds that those individuals are not availing themselves of the shelters.
-As a result, people who cannot afford housing are forced to either reside at these shelters or face arrest. - 2.
-But three shelters owned, funded, and operated by Orange County and Anaheim La Mesa, the Courtyard, and Bridges at Kraemer Place have or had policies, practices, and conditions that violate the fundamental constitutional and statutory rights of their residents. - 3.
-Staff and contractors working at two of these shelters subject or subjected residents to relentless sexual harassment, such as verbal harassment and propositioning, improper touching, and invasive strip searches in full view of other staff and residents. - 4.
-In addition, two of the shelters impose or imposed an unreasonable and harmful "lock-in/shut-out" policy, where shelter residents are required to approach or leave the shelters only in a vehicle.
+- 4. In addition, La Mesa, Bridges, Yale, the Fullerton Navigation Center, the Santa Ana Navigation Center, and Anaheim Emergency Shelter impose or imposed an unreasonable and harmful "lock-in/shut-out" policy, where shelter residents are required to approach and leave the shelters only in a vehicle.
 The effect of this policy is that the shelter residents are prevented from leaving or returning to the shelters unless they have the money for, or access to, a vehicle.
 Otherwise, shelter residents have to wait for one of the infrequent shelter shuttles that can accommodate only a fraction of the resident population.
 The practical impact of this policy, which has no legitimate purpose, is to make it difficult or impossible for shelter residents to move freely to or from the shelter, such as for attending work in order to earn the income necessary to get back on their feet. - 5.
 Compounding these civil rights abuses, all of the shelters maintain or maintained such filthy and unhealthy living conditions that they endangered the health and safety of residents.
-Examples include rodent, bedbug, and roach infestations; filthy or broken toilets, sinks, and showers; overcrowding, and extreme temperatures.
-Residents who complain about these unlawful practices or dangerous conditions face retaliation, including loss of shelter access.
+Examples include rodent, bedbug, and roach infestations; filthy or broken toilets, sinks, and showers; overcrowding; and extreme temperatures.
+Residents who complain about these unlawful practices or dangerous conditions face retaliation, including loss of shelter access. - 6.
+Shelter residents, some of the most vulnerable people in our society, are forced to choose between living in these inhumane conditions or living on the street, where they risk arrest, theft, violence, and prosecution for sleeping outdoors, or worse.
+Moreover, unhoused residents frequently cycle in and out of shelters and may stay at several shelters over a period of years.
+Some unhoused persons, including Plaintiffs Wendy Powitzky and Patrick Hogan, have indicated that they are unwilling to stay at the named shelters due to the living conditions and policies at the shelters.
+Oma's Angel Foundation continues to receive and respond to complaints from unhoused residents about the lock-in/shut out policies and other shelter conditions at shelters funded by the County or run by Mercy House Living Centers.
+While specific shelter locations may open and close, Anaheim and County routinely fund shelters that have inhumane conditions and policies that harm shelter residents, and require that these shelters impose the lock-in/shut out policy.

-- 6. Shelter residents, some of the most vulnerable people in our society, are forced to choose between living in these inhumane conditions or living on the street, where they risk arrest, theft, violence, and prosecution for sleeping outdoors, or worse. - 7.
-A 2019 report by the ACLU Foundation of Southern California, entitled "This Place is Slowly Killing Me: Abuse and Neglect in Orange County Emergency Shelters" (the "Report") documents many of Defendants' violations, and was compiled from attorney visits to the shelters and more than 70 interviews with residents, staff members, and shelter volunteers at three facilities, including Defendants' shelters, the Courtyard Transitional Center (the "Courtyard") in Santa Ana, and Bridges at Kraemer Place ("Bridges") in Anaheim.1 Since the Report's publication four years ago, Defendants have ignored the serious problems documented therein. - 8.
+- 7. A 2019 report by the ACLU Foundation of Southern California, entitled "This Place is Slowly Killing Me: Abuse and Neglect in Orange County Emergency Shelters" (the "ACLU Report"), documents many of Defendants' violations and was compiled from attorney visits to the shelters and more than 70 interviews with residents, staff members, and shelter volunteers at three facilities, including Defendants' shelters, Courtyard in Santa Ana, and Bridges in Anaheim.1 Since the ACLU Report's publication four years ago, Defendants have ignored the serious problems documented therein. - 8.
 Because Defendants' policies and practices violate the constitutional and statutory rights of shelter residents, Plaintiffs bring this suit for equitable relief and damages.